Cozy Capital: Asheville, N.C.'s Guide to New Winter Adventures

 The dishes you'll find at these new restaurants are perfect for warming up during the winter season:

-- With dishes like Potlikker-Braised Chicken Wings with Chow-Chow and Crispy Quail with Hot Water Cornbread, five-time James Beard semifinalist Chef John Fleer’s newest venture Benne on Eagle at the Foundry Hotel will pay homage to its historic Eagle Street neighborhood known as “The Block” and the often-overlooked contributions of African-American chefs to Appalachian and Southern food.
+- With dishes like Potlikker-Braised Chicken Wings with Chow-Chow and Crispy Quail with Hot Water Cornbread, five-time James Beard semifinalist Chef John Fleer’s newest venture Benne on Eagle at the Foundry Hotel pays homage to its historic Eagle Street neighborhood known as “The Block” and the often-overlooked contributions of African-American chefs to Appalachian and Southern food.

 - Bouchon, known for serving French comfort food in the heart of downtown, expands to East Asheville with Rendezvous.
 On warmer days, check out their eight pétanque courts and try your skill at the traditional French game.